isomerpages/moe-queenstownsec/_pld-initiatives/Info on DMA Option A.md

 After you have setup the individual accounts, you will be able to access the full flexibilities of DMA option A.

-For additional queries regarding DMA, please email Mr Chua Zhen An (ICT Executive):  chua_zhen_an@schools.gov.sg
+For additional queries regarding DMA, please email Mr Chua Zhen An (ICT Associate):  chua_zhen_an@schools.gov.sg

 If your child/ward requires help with  the usage of PLD, please visit our [Student’s Portal](https://sites.google.com/moe.edu.sg/qtssstudentndlp/home).
 This portal includes updated information and solutions on commonly faced technical issues and procedure for reporting them if a solution cannot be found on Student Portal.